How to Read a Merchandising Planogram?

 Understanding the Planogram

 The slightest mistake in reading the store planogram will cause an error in the layout.
-And then all the previous work done by the merchandiser, category manager, marketer, and planogrammer could be a waste of time and resources.
-And it would be difficult to predict layout results and analyze sales.
+Then, all the previous work done by the merchandiser, category manager, marketer, and planogrammer could be a waste of time and resources.
+It would also be challenging to predict layout results and analyze sales.

 How to Read a Planogram?